Rüstem Pasha

 Rüstem Pasha (/tr/; رستم پاشا; c.
 1505 – 10 July 1561) was an Ottoman statesman who served as Grand Vizier to Sultan Süleyman the Magnificent.
-He is also known as Damat Rüstem Pasha (the epithet damat meaning 'son-in-law') as a result of his marriage to the sultan's daughter, Mihrimah Sultan, in 1539.
+He is also known as Damat Rüstem Pasha (the epithet damat meaning 'son-in-law') as a result of his marriage to the sultan's only daughter, Mihrimah Sultan, in 1539.
 He is regarded as one of the most influential and successful grand viziers of the Ottoman Empire.

 Rüstem Pasha was taken as a child to Constantinople (modern-day Istanbul), where he built a military and bureaucratic career under the protection of Hürrem Sultan, Süleyman's favorite and legal wife and Mihrimah's mother.
 His brother Sinan Pasha was an Ottoman grand admiral.

 Early life

-Rüstem Pasha was of Croat ethnic origin.
-In a diplomatic contact with Cardinal Antun Vrančić he referred to his mother tongue as Croatian, indicating his ethnic background.
-He was also referred to as a Bosnian by Tayib Osman-zade Ahmed, author of Hadikatul vuzara and the Turkish encyclopedia Kamus-ul-alam.
-He is also referred to as a Bosnian by the Turkish historiographer Mustafa Âlî.
+In a diplomatic contact with Cardinal Antun Vrančić he referred to his mother tongue as Croatian, indicating his Croatian ethnic origin background.
+He was also referred to as a Bosnian origin by Tayib Osman-zade Ahmed, author of Hadikatul vuzara and the Turkish encyclopedia Kamus-ul-alam, and by the Turkish historiographer Mustafa Âlî.
 However, other sources suggest different Croatian, Bosnian or Serbian birthplaces.

-Wherever he was born, Rustem Pasha was a man of very humble origins.
-He was forcibly recruited through the Devşirme system from Christian parents in the Balkans and brought to Constantinople as a child.
-There, he studied at Enderun, an institute for the education/indoctrination of talented boys.
-By the time they graduated, the boys were able to speak, read and write at least three languages, were able to understand the latest developments in science and finance and were able to excel in military leadership as well as in close combat skills.
+Rustem Pasha was forcibly recruited through the Devşirme system from Christian parents in the Balkans and brought to Constantinople as a child.
+There, he studied at Enderun, an institute for the education of talented boys.
+By the time they graduated, the boys were proficient in at least three languages, had knowledge of contemporary developments in science and finance and had received training in both military leadership and close combat skills.

 An extremely ambitious man, Rüstem owed his career's success to the support of Hurrem Sultan, the wife of Sultan Süleyman the Magnificent.
 In 1526, he took part in the Battle of Mohacs as a silahdar (a weapon bearer in an elite cavalry division of the Ottoman army).
 A few years later, he advanced to mirahur-i evvel ağa (chief supervisor of the sultan's stables) and then rikab-dar (the stirrup holder when the sultan mounted his horse).
 The mirahur accompanied the Sultan during his travels, so Süleyman knew Rüstem for a long time before he appointed him – possibly inspired by Hürrem – to be a tutor to his sons.
 In making this decision, he was surely influenced by Rüstem's character.
 Most historical sources describe Rüstem as a calm and reasonable man with a keen intellect, who always kept a cool head, and who was devoted to his ruler.